Maitetsu

 Maitetsu (まいてつ) is a visual novel developed by Lose, which has also been adapted into the anime series Rail Romanesque (レヱル・ロマネスク, Reeru Romanesuku).
 Maitetsu was initially released in Japan in 2016, and it was released internationally by Sekai Project on Steam in 2018.
 Sekai Project also released an uncensored, 18+ version of the game on Fakku.
-A sequel, Maitetsu: Last Run, was released in 2020.
+An expanded re-release, Maitetsu: Last Run, was released in 2020 and contains the original Maitetsu as well as content that could be interpreted as a full sequel.

 Rail Romanesque, an anime spinoff of the game, was announced in 2019 and released in 2020.
 Outside of Japan, the anime was released by Crunchyroll and Funimation.
-A second season has been announced.
+A second season was announced and aired from October to December 2023.

 Plot

 Maitetsu is set in an alternate reality of Japan named Hinomoto in which railway locomotives are paired up with "Raillords", anthropomorphized girls representing the locomotives.
 However, a new form of transportation later became popular, leaving railways in disuse.
 The game follows Sotetsu, who reawakens Hachiroku, the Raillord of steam locomotives No.8620.
 Sotetsu then works to help Hachiroku find her missing locomotive while trying to save his hometown from pollution.

 The majority of the story is set in Ohitoyo, a fictitious city in Kyushu split in half by the Kuma River.
 The town is largely based on the real city of Hitoyoshi in Kumamoto.